 The financing objective for each TCDRS plan is to provide retirement, death and disability benefits for a county's or a district's employees financed by an employer contribution rate.
 This rate is determined annually and is designed to remain approximately level from year to year as a percent of the employer's covered payroll.
 The employer contribution rate consists of the normal cost contribution rate plus the unfunded actuarial accrued liability (UAAL) contribution rate.
-The UAAL as of December 31, 2008 and any subsequent gains and losses are amortized over closed 20-year periods (open 30-year period if the employer is in an overfunded position).
+The UAAL as of December 31, 2020 and any subsequent gains and losses are amortized over closed 20-year periods (open 30-year period if the employer is in an overfunded position).
+In some cases, the initial closed period for the December 31, 2020 UAAL is amortized over a period shorter than 20 years.
 Benefit increases are amortized over closed 15-year periods.
 The methods for calculating the required contribution rates are specified in the funding policy which has been adopted by the Board.

-A separate actuarial valuation for each participating county and district was performed based on the plan benefits in effect on January 1, 2020.
+A separate actuarial valuation for each participating county and district was performed based on the plan benefits in effect on January 1, 2021.
 The aggregate results of the actuarial valuation of system-wide assets and liabilities are presented in the Actuarial Section in the Summary Actuarial Valuation Results schedule.
 The assumptions and methods used in this valuation are summarized in the actuarial section.
 The member, annuitant and asset data used in the valuation were all prepared and furnished by TCDRS.
 We relied on that data after examining it for general reasonableness and year-to-year consistency.
-Please refer to the December 31, 2019 System-wide Actuarial Valuation Report for further disclosures.
+Please refer to the December 31, 2020 System-wide Actuarial Valuation Report for further disclosures.